BedrockSolutions/factomd-docker/README.md

 ## Commands

 The container accepts several commands.
-These commands are passed to the container as the first and only command argument.
+These commands are passed to the container as the first and only command line argument.
 Example:
 ```bash
 docker run \
   --name factomd